-Last month, the Family Connection explored how compromise can be detrimental to a relationship rather than healthy.
+Last month, “The P.E.T.
+Connection” explored how compromise can be detrimental to a relationship rather than healthy.
 Compromising involves people in a conflict trying to keep as much of their own solution as possible, and lose as little as possible.
 In the end, someone’s needs are what actually end up being compromised, and this usually results in feelings of anger, resentment, sadness, etc.

 Method III is a different way of resolving conflict that fosters healthy, close relationships.
 Instead of putting ourselves through the frustration of not having our needs met through compromise, or feeling like we have to battle our loved ones in a “my needs vs. your needs” battle, we can clearly state our needs and then discuss and reach a solution that meets everyone’s needs.
 In other words, we really can make sure everyone gets what they need all of the time.

 Next time you have a conflict, instead of giving in to the other person and sacrificing your needs for theirs (Method II), implementing your own solutions and putting your needs ahead of theirs (Method I), or going through the frustration of a compromise, try these six simple steps of Method III instead: